Is Homeowners Insurance Necessary Before Closing?

 How to Provide Proof of Home Insurance

-To prove to the lender that you have homeowners insurance, you need to provide an insurance binder or a policy declaration page.
+To prove to the lender that you have homeowners insurance, you need to provide a home insurance binder or a policy declaration page.
 This document, which your insurance company can send directly to your lender, outlines the coverage details and confirms the policy's activation.
 You may also need to include the lender's name and address as an additional insured or mortgagee on the policy.
 Completing these steps helps facilitate a smooth closing process.

 Determining How Much Home Insurance to Buy